About Yen Finder

 • A flat fee or commission

-• Why can the best Tokyo shop beat the mid-market rate?
+• Why can the best Tokyo shops get closer to the mid-market rate?

 • How do you read a rate board in 5 seconds?